Marc-Bender/htwsaarPraktischePhaseOneWireBusPlusDS18B20/README.md

 # htwsaarPraktischePhaseOneWireBusPlusDS18B20
 Driver for the One-Wire-Bus and the DS18B20 on an Atmega2560 (on an Arduino Mega Dev-Board).
+Then later ported to a smaller ATmega328P Processor as found on the Uno and others.

 Develeopped as part of my work during the practical phase of my studies for temperature measurements in an engine-test-rig.